AlirezaHadjar/expo-drag-drop-content-view/README.md

 #### 🤖 Android Specific Cautions
 - Requires SDK >= 24 for Compatibility.
 It acts as a normal view on SDK < 24
 - Android applies a highlight over the view when an image is being dragged, You can customize it using `highlightColor` and `highlightBorderRadius`
+- Remember to add `android.permission.READ_MEDIA_IMAGES` permission since you are accessing an image from disk
 - `onDropStartEvent` and `onDropEndEvent` events are yet to implement

 ## Usage